mitsuba-renderer/nanogui/README.rst

    names that feels more natural in a mixed C++ & Python environment.
    (specifically, ``underscore_case`` rather than ``camelCase``).

-2. both OpenGL and GLES 2 are supported.
+2. OpenGL 3+, Metal, and GLES 2 are supported.
 The latter e.g. allows NanoGUI to run on ARM devices including the Raspberry Pi.

 3. the event loop is much more conservative by default and only issues redraw